Best Leaky Gut Supplements

 Winner: Terra Origin

 Your GI system is one of the most important parts of your body.
-You have more frequent, direct interactions with it — and control over it — than almost any other internal organ system.
-When you’re experiencing leaky gut symptoms, it is important that anything you put into it should be safe.
-When we evaluate a product for safety, we look at its ingredients and dosing (including fillers and additives), testing measures, manufacturing processes, and how much information the company is willing to share with its customers.
+You have more frequent, direct interactions with it — and control over it — than with almost any other internal organ or system.
+When you’re experiencing leaky gut symptoms, it’s especially important that anything you put into your gut is safe.
+When we evaluate a product for safety, we look at its ingredients and dosing (including fillers and additives), testing measures, and manufacturing processes, as well as how much information about the product the company is willing to share with its customers.

 Most of the supplements in this guide offer comparable safety profiles, with relatively low doses of most ingredients that are well below what studies show can cause adverse reactions.
-The reason we gave the edge to Terra Origin is, in part, that it’s:
+Part of the reason we gave the edge to Terra Origin is that it’s:

 • Dairy-free